Flopi04LP/Memory-Game-Pairs-C-/README.md

 #Introduction
 Introduction
 Pairs, also known as Concentration, Memory cards, Pexeso etc. is a simple card game, where player must find two identical cards.
 This game is great for memory training and good to kill some time for kids and adults.
-So I will show you how easy this is.
+So I will show you how easy this is to code.

 #How does it work?